← All Blogs

 How can teams support families facing medical crises remotely?

 Ronald McDonald House Charities (RMHC) stands as a beacon of hope for families with critically ill children.
-Operating in 60 countries with over 685 core support programs, this organization creates a community of comfort and care when families need it most.
+Operating in 60 countries and supporting over 685 core programs, this organization creates a community of comfort and care when families need it most.

-At the heart of RMHC are volunteers who significantly offset operational costs, allowing more donations to directly support children and their families.
+At the heart of RMHC are volunteers who significantly offset operational costs, allowing more donations to support children and their families directly.
 In fact, RMHC engages more than 281,200 volunteers globally, creating numerous opportunities for virtual team participation.

 For remote teams seeking virtual volunteer opportunities from home, RMHC offers several meaningful ways to contribute:

-- Creating digital care packages and messages of support
+• Creating digital care packages and messages of support that offer encouragement and emotional comfort to children and their families during difficult times

 As noted by RMHC, "Volunteers are the heartbeat of RMHC, helping to offset costs and allowing the Charity to direct more donations to services supporting children and their families."